dblock/kahneraja.github.io/_posts/2015-12-20-why-i-moved-to-jekyll-after-loving-wordpress-for-more-than-10-years.md

 > "Why are you paying for computing power to run a blog?"

-1. AWS has started sending me $30AU bills to keep my wordpress site up and running.
+1. AWS has started sending me $30AU/month bills to keep my wordpress site up and running.
 2. Wordpress runs really slow.
-I literally have to wait around for the page to load.
+I literally have to "wait around" for the page to load.

 Following that I've found a bunch of other nice things about Jekyll :)